Kat Meoz: Career

-The first ever televised composition from Meoz was the theme song for show Knock First which ran on ABC Family for 6 episodes in its second season from 2003-2004.
+The first ever televised composition from Meoz was the theme song for show Knock First which ran on ABC Family for 6 episodes in its second season from 2003 to 2004.

-In 2014 Meoz produced the entire soundtrack for feature film The Dust Storm.
+In 2014, Meoz produced the entire soundtrack for feature film The Dust Storm.
 Three of Meoz's original songs in the film were performed by actor Colin O'Donoghue.

 The founder and principal songwriter for the self-titled garage rock blues project, Kat Meoz(f.k.a.
 GRIT).
 Her debut EP LA Don't Love You was released by indie label Bodan Kuma Recordings (The Subways, EFG, Detroit Rebellion) in June 2017.
 The first official music video released was shot and directed by Troma Entertainment director Kansas Bowling in August 2017 for song LA Don't Love You.
 The video and song which stars Lloyd Kaufman caught the attention of legendary radio DJ Rodney Bingenheimer who put the song in regular rotation on Sirius XM Holdings (Little Steven's Underground Garage).

-In 2016 and 2017 Meoz had three songs placed on reality television series the Bad Girls Club: Cold Blooded, Fool's Gold, and LA Don't Love You.
+In 2016 and 2017, Meoz had three songs placed on reality television series the Bad Girls Club: Cold Blooded, Fool's Gold, and LA Don't Love You.

 In October 2017, filmmaker Kansas Bowling and Meoz shot the only existing footage of Richard Brautigan's papier-mâché bird and subject of his book Willard and His Bowling Trophies, Willard, for a music video for Meoz's song "Here I Wait".
 The song was released January 2018 on Bodan Kuma Records and premiered on Pop Matters.

 In November 2017, Meoz was included on Rodney Bingenheimer's Christmas compilation album, Santa's Got a GTO Vol.2.
 For which Meoz composed an original Christmas song, "Christmas in Hollywood".
 The compilation, released on limited edition vinyl through Gearhead Records, included artists such as C. J. Ramone and Clem Burke.

 Meoz was asked by Jennie Vee to join her solo project: Jennie Vee & The Garden of Eden as a rhythm guitar player in 2017, the act toured with Swedish band INVSN in California.
 In late December 2017, Meoz was asked to sing background vocals for Iggy Azalea and Quavo on the recording of their 2018 single release, Savior.
 Meoz performed for their track at Westlake Recording Studios in Los Angeles.
 The song and Meoz's voice went on to be featured in a Super Bowl LII commercial for Monster Products' headphones.
 The commercial stars Azalea, Joe Perry (musician), RiceGum, Yo Gotti, and Joey Fatone.

 As an actress, Meoz was cast in a Motel 6 commercial, which began running nationally March 1, 2018, a give-away commercial campaign from Marlboro (cigarette) which ran in late 2018 (internet only), and a tourism commercial for the city of West Hollywood, California which began running globally in January 2019 for Visit the USA.

 In April 2019, Meoz's song, "Don't You Worry" appeared on ABC Studios television series Station 19, episode 211; and then again on Freeform in March 2020 for episode 4007 of The Bold Type, starring Raven Simone.